Learn how to embed the Report Creator into any web page in order to add ad hoc reporting and data service capability to any web application.

 Since the creator will

-initiate AJAX requests to this url
+initiate AJAX requests to this url, ensure that the

 creator is embedded in a web page served from the same domain as the